Questioning a 3.5 keV dark matter emission line: Mass within field of view

 \section{Mass within field of view}

 The dark matter emission scales with the amount of dark matter within the observed field of view.
-We calculate the mass within the field of view as the integral along the line of sight within a $16$\arcmin$\times16$\arcmin{} square, assuming the density variation over this region to be negligible.
-We subtract the area of a circle with radius of $2.5$\arcmin{} to account for the removed region around Sgr A* (8\%) and an additional 7\% to account for the removed point sources.
+For decaying dark matter the emission is directly proportional to density, whereas for annihilating dark matter it scales with density squared.
+We calculate the mass within the field of view as the integral along the line of sight of a $16$\arcmin$\times16$\arcmin{} square, assuming the density variation over this region to be negligible\footnote{Integrating along the line of sight over patches with radius of $0.5\arcsec$ (corresponding to the resolution of \Chandra{}) the variation across the field of view (including the two exposures that are slightly offset from the Galactic centre) is $<10\%$.}.
+We subtract the area of a circle with radius of $2.5$\arcmin{} to account for the removed region around Sgr A* (7\%, taking the gaps between the chips into account changes this by $<1\%$) and an additional 1\% to account for the removed point sources.
+The total area of the field of view becomes 16\arcmin$\times16$\arcmin{}$\times0.92-2\pi(2.5\arcmin)^2 = 196.25$\arcmin$^2$.
+The uncertainty on the final mass within the field of view arising from the choice of mass profile is much larger than any uncertainty on the area being covered by the observations.